-After a horrible period of infection, isolation and then incarceration for us all, we are delighted to announce that we will be open to the public on five weekends only for 2022 (details below).
+We are in the process of arranging the open days for January/February 2023 (details to follow).
 The gardens comprise approximately 10 acres of formal snowdrop walks around the house and lake, with further parkland and an arboretum around the house to explore further afield.
 The beautiful St James’ church is always open and on most Saturdays and Sundays during the season there will be bells ringing out along the valley as visiting campanologists come to make beautiful sounds synonymous with the rural setting.
-Toilet facilities are located in the courtyard with a plant sales stall.